torsv454/scheme_factorials/README.md

-# scheme_factorials
+# 19 different factorial functions in Scheme
-19 different implementations of the factorial function.
+This repository contains 19 different implementations of the factorial function.